milan-zededa/evenet/MULTI-VRF.md

     remote 10.10.10.0/24
 ```

-Notice that single instance of strongSwan operates for all VPN networks in the CT zone `999`:
+Notice that a single instance of strongSwan operates for all VPN networks in the CT zone `999`:
 ```
 bash-5.1# conntrack -L
 udp      17 26 src=169.254.100.13 dst=192.168.111.1 sport=500 dport=500 src=192.168.111.1 dst=192.168.1.2 sport=500 dport=500 mark=0 zone=999 use=1